All Products

 No

-• false (default): Even if you continuously send silent audio, the connection will be disconnected after 60 seconds due to a timeout.
+• false (default): Even if silent audio is continuously sent, the connection will disconnect after 60 seconds due to a timeout.

 Silent audio refers to content in an audio file or data stream that has no sound signal.
-You can generate silent audio using various methods, such as audio editing software (Audacity and Adobe Audition) or command-line tools (FFmpeg).
+You can generate silent audio using various methods, such as using audio editing software such as Audacity or Adobe Audition, or command-line tools such as FFmpeg.

 This parameter is effective only for v2 and later models.